martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 The process of selection itself starting from the database retrieved from chapter 3 is available as Annex 2.
 It includes details of each decision on which characters should be part of the final set and why.
 Following section describes the final set of 74 primary characters only.

 ##### Identified set of primary characters
 Based on the principles described in the section above, following morphometric characters compose the final set of primary characters.
 For the implementation details please refer to the original referred work and to the documentation and code of momepy, which contains Python-based implementation of each character.
-On top of the definition and related formulas below, classification of characters and references are in the table XXX.
+On top of the definition and related formulas below, classification of characters and references are in the Appendix XXX.

 1. **Area of a building** is denoted as